 In the early 1880s Carlsen began to develop a reputation as a still-life painter.
 Commissioned by a dealer to paint saleable flower pieces, he returned to Paris in 1884, where he remained for two years, painting numerous brightly-colored pictures.
 Eventually, he grew tired of this repetitious work and broke the contract he had made with the dealer.
 Carlsen went back to New York and opened a studio on West 57th Street.
 He worked there until 1887, when he began a two-year tenure as director of the San Francisco Art Association's school.
 He resigned this post in 1889 but remained in San Francisco until 1891.

 Carlsen again settled in New York in 1891 and began teaching at the National Academy of Design, where he would continue as an instructor until 1918.
 He was married in 1896 and numbered among his friends in New York William Merritt Chase, J. Alden Weir, and Childe Hassam.
 During the first three decades of the twentieth century his works were included in numerous exhibitions and he won many prizes.
 In 1911 he began an association with the New York dealer William Macbeth, and was given one-man shows at Macbeth's gallery in 1912, 1919, 1921 and 1923.
 Carlsen died in New York on January 2, 1932.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Price, F. Newlin.
 "Emil Carlsen-Painter, Teacher."
 International Studio 75 (July 1902): 300-308.